Ateuluz/studio/termux_setup/README_termux.md

 *   **Port in Use:** If port `9002` is already in use, you can change it in the `package.json` (`dev` script) and in `start_nodeweaver.sh`.
 *   **Network Access:** Ensure your phone and other devices are on the same Wi-Fi network.
 Firewalls (though less common on phones) could potentially block access.
 *   **Termux Storage Access:** You might need to run `termux-setup-storage` once if you have issues accessing files copied from external storage, though usually accessing files within Termux's own home directory is fine.
+*   **`termux-open-url`:** This command relies on your Android system having a default browser set up and Termux being able to interact with it.
+If it doesn't open automatically, you can always manually open the browser to `http://localhost:9002`.